 State of North Carolina officials have now confirmed at least one equine death attributed to Eastern Equine Encephalitis, a viral disease that affects the nervous system in people as well as horses.
 Most equine cases of the disease are reported at the end of summer and early fall so the EEE season is beginning.
 While the disease can be deadly, it is entirely preventable with the appropriate vaccination.

-Dr. Katie Sheats, an equine specialist with the NC State University’s Veterinary Health Complex, answers some questions about Eastern Equine Encephalitis.
+Dr. Katie Sheats, an equine specialist with the NC State Veterinary Hospital, answers some questions about Eastern Equine Encephalitis.

 What is EEE?